 If you want to relax and enjoy your road trip then you should be prepared for all manner of scenarios.
 That way, an unexpected turn of events won’t ruin the entire vibe of the trip.
 For example, you should pack some essentials and emergency supplies.
 You’ll want some decent snacks and water flasks for everyone if it’s a long journey; hunger and thirst can manifest themselves in the form of grumpy moods, and that’ll ruin the vibe of the trip.
 You’ll also want a first aid kit for any bumps or bruises.
 Pack a road map in case the GPS loses signal too; we’re all so dependent on our navigation systems that it can be hard to find the right route without them.

 The traditional methods of navigation can still prove useful.
 Planning out your route well is also about taking different potential routes into account.
 That way, you’re prepared for road closures and other unpredictable occurrences.
 You should also have a number for roadside assistance on hand in the event of a breakdown or an incident.
 You might want to do some research on available options for legal help after an accident.
 It’s good to know your financial options in the event of such an unexpected scenario.
 If you’re prepared then you’ll be able to enjoy your road trip.
+Or you can always ride on a party bus going to Amarillo.

 Think about the music.